remix-run/remix/docs/styling/css.md

 CopyToClipboard.displayName = "CopyToClipboard";
 ```

-Not only will this make the asset high priority in the network tab, but Remix will turn that `preload` into a `prefetch` when you link to the page with [`<Link prefetch>`][link], so the SVG background is prefetched, in parallel, with the next route's data, modules, stylesheets, and any other preloads.
+Not only will this make the asset high priority in the network tab, but Remix will turn that `preload` into a `prefetch` when you link to the page with [`<Link prefetch>`][link], so the SVG background is prefetched, in parallel, with the remix route's data, modules, stylesheets, and any other preloads.

 ### Link Media Queries